tanlin2013/tnpy/README.md

 Getting started
 -------
-1. Defining the Matrix Product Operator of your model as a Callable function with argument `site`, e.g. the function `_elem(self, site)` below.
+1. Defining the Matrix Product Operator of your model as a Callable function with argument `site` of the type `int`, e.g. the function `_elem(self, site)` below.
-   The MPO class then accepts such Callable as input and constructs a MPO object.
+   The MPO class then accepts the Callable as an input and constructs a MPO object.

    ```
    import numpy as np